Oxeo/doxeo/README.md

 ## Requirements

-* Qt
+* Qt 5
 * Mysql

 ## Installation

-1. Generate a MakeFile : qmake
+* Generate a MakeFile: qmake
-2. Compile the application : make
+* Compile the application: make
-3. Configure the application : ./doxeo-monitor --configure
+* Configure the application: ./doxeo-monitor --configure
+* Create a new user: ./doxeo-monitor --user
-4. Run : ./doxeo-monitor
+* Run : ./doxeo-monitor
+* Go the web page: http://localhost:8080
-5. To get somme help : ./doxeo-monitor --help
+* To get somme help : ./doxeo-monitor --help

 ## Work also with Doxeo-Android